kuroji-fusky/pacopanda-drawing-stats/README.md

 and remotely cache builds on the cloud via Turborepo.

-Written in TypeScript and Python - it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, Tailwind CSS configs.
+Written in TypeScript and Python - it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, ESLint configs.

 - `.github` - CI/CD Workflow stuff
-- `.husky` - Pre-commit hooks for lint-staging
-- `apps`
-  - `api` - An API written in Fastify
-  - `website` - The website written in Nuxt
-- `packages`
-  - `types` - Shared TypeScript declarations
 - `python`
+  - `blueprints` - API Documentation and Blueprints
   - `parinton` - Local scraper and parser library for manipulating public drawing data with Python
+- `web` - The website written in Next.js
+- [`utils`](https://github.com/kuroji-fusky/kuro-utils) - A shared submodule for common utilities

 ## Setup and Installation